KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 the harmonic totality of intelligence
 at the bifurcal root of expression,
 grounded in the **Field of Essence**
-and capable, within the multiversal model,
+and capable, within multiversal expression,
 of flowering across worlds.

 ⚙️🌐🌀♾